evanwills/doingDone__react/README.md

 2. Every day a list of tasks is created for each household members
 3. The household members completes task
 4. The _Approver_ approves the task setting the level of completion and the amount of intervention required (i.e. if the task is done without prompting intervention would be 0, if the task doer was repeatedly prompted and cajolled to complete the task intervention would be 3) and points are assigned (also if the household implements pocket money each task gets a calculated dollar value)
-5. Throughout the week points (and if applicable dollars) are awarded.
+5. Throughout the week points (and if applicable dollars) are awarded (and added to household ledger).
 Task doers can see their progress
 6. At the end of the week, rewards are distributed based on accumulated points.
+7. When rewards are distributed the parent/approver/distributor updates the household ledger

 ### How points are awarded